GoblinDBRocks/GoblinDB/README.md

 - Data is not the only stuff that can be store in a database.
 - We prefer ambush functions over lambda functions.
 As you know... we're talking about anonymous functions.

+### IMPORTANT!

+GobliDB is not ready for production.
+It is an experimental database, most of the features are under development...
+You can use it now, but there is a lot of work pending.

+**We will release a production ready version soon, please keep in touch**

 ### [Documentation](http://goblindb.osweekends.com/)

 ```javascript